statKim/statKim/README.md

 ### Hi there 👋 I'm Hyunsung Kim.

-- 🌱 I’m currently learning functional data analysis.
+- 🌱 I’m currently learning Functional data analysis.
-- 📝 I sometimes write on my personal blog about statistics, R, etc. **https://statkim.github.io/**
+- 📝 I sometimes write on my personal blog (**https://statkim.github.io/**) about Statistics, R, etc.
 - 📫 How to reach me: **hyunsung1021@gmail.com**
 <!--
 **statKim/statKim** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.